3huo/3DV-Action/3DV_construction/matlab/README.md

 The "..._fulldepth.m" is use the full depth for 3DV construction. the results comparison is shown in our paper.

+The python version for 3DV construction is also released.

 The data path should be set properly, if you use this code.